JTarball/hyroxwebsite/site/content/post/strength-exercise-guide.md

 * Reach a full hang at the bottom of each rep
 * DO NOT focus on getting your chest to touch the bar at the top

-### Regression
+#### Regression

-If you can't perform weighted pullups
+If you can't perform weighted pullups try one of the following:

 * Negative Weighted Pullups
 * Pullups